Estonian Defence League: Ranks and insignia

-Officially abolished in 2013.
-Estonian Defence League now uses ranks and insignia identical to the Land Forces.

 Uniforms

 Standard uniforms of the Estonian Defence Forces are the ESTDCU issued to Defence League personnel.
 On some festive occasions (such as parades), white armbands with the insignia of the given territorial unit are worn.
 Civilian uniforms are worn by the women's division during parades and ceremonies.

 Armbands have also previously been worn on civilian clothing to distinguish members of the Defence League from civilians during periods when Defence League units did not have sufficient inventories to supply every member with a uniform (during World War I; and in the beginning of the 1990s).

 Equipment

 The basic infantry weapon of the Defence League is the 5.56mm LMT R-20 Rahe, but the majority of the memberbase is equipped with the 7.62mm G3 rifle and its variants.
 The G3-based rifles are being phased out in favour of the R-20 Rahe in Territorial Defence (Maakaitse) maneuver units while backline units will retain the G3.

 Suppressive fire is provided by the Ksp 58, MG3 machine guns and M2 Browning heavy machine guns.
 Squad level anti-tank capabilities are provided with 84mm Carl Gustav recoilless rifles.
 In addition, indirect fire is provided by 81mm and 120mm mortars on battlegroup level.

 Defence League battlegroups also include dedicated anti-tank units equipped with 90mm Pvpj 1110 anti-tank guns and FGM-148 Javelin ATGMs.
 The Defence League utilizes a variety of tactical transport vehicles and a small number of BTR-80 armoured personnel carriers.